 These are marvelous challenges to which all of us here at the Garrigues Foundation intend to devote the greatest of dedication and enthusiasm”.

+The Garrigues Foundation is a private nonprofit institution which focuses mainly on legal research and its dissemination.
 The purpose of the Garrigues Foundation is to contribute to social welfare and to develop and promote science, education and culture.
-In pursuing such aims, the Foundation can act either directly or through other prestigious entities in the fields of social or welfare initiatives, education and culture.
+In pursuing such aims, the Foundation can act either directly or through other prestigious entities in the fields of social or welfare outreach, education and culture.

-The Foundation’s activities will essentially be performed through action plans drawn up by the Board of Trustees, either in collaboration with entities of a similar nature, or by taking part in the activities of other foundations or charitable, cultural, educational or research institutions.
+The Foundation’s activities will essentially be performed through action plans in the field of law drawn up by the Board of Trustees, either in collaboration with entities of a similar nature, or by taking part in the activities of other foundations or charitable, cultural, educational or research institutions.

-Applied legal research, a program of awards and scholarships, and social initiatives constitute the three core mainstays of the Foundation.
-The Foundation pays particular attention to researching the values which must underpin legal practice in the 21st century, to the training of young lawyers, and to contributing to social welfare.
+Applied legal research, a program of awards, and social outreach constitute the three core mainstays of the Foundation’s activities.
+The Foundation pays particular attention to researching the values which must underpin legal practice in the 21st century and to the training of young lawyers.

 Pioneering spirit : to remain at the cutting edge in the field of legal research, offering practical solutions to meet the wide-ranging, unavoidable and immediate needs borne out of globalization and new technologies.